Credit Freeze vs. Lock: What’s the Difference?

 With all our technology and connectedness comes a price, vulnerability.
 Now more than ever before, our credit and identities are at risk from cybercriminals, thieves, and hackers.
 We, as consumers, must do all we can to protect ourselves against our most personal details falling into the hands of these perpetrators.

 Both Experian and Equifax experienced serious data breaches, and millions of Americans were affected.
+Did you know that American adults lost a total of $43 billion to identity fraud in 2023 alone?
+This alarming statistic highlights the growing need for robust measures to protect personal financial information from fraudulent activities.
 A couple of tools that people use to protect their identities are a credit lock and a credit freeze.
 Both options prevent someone other than you, from accessing your credit report and using it to open new accounts.
 Let’s explore a credit lock and a credit freeze to see, which is a better option for you.

-What is The Difference Between a Credit Freeze and Credit Lock?
+What is The Difference Between a Credit Freeze vs Credit Lock?

 The main difference between a credit freeze and credit lock is that while freezing your credit you restrict access to your credit report.
 It’s legal protection in contrast with credit lock.